Dyadic-Chaotic Lifting S-Boxes for Enhanced Physical-Layer Security within 6G Networks: Mathematical foundation

 \begin{proof} The Parry density $h_\beta(x)=\frac{1}{F(\beta)}\sum_{n\ge 0}\beta^{-n}\,\mathbf{1}_{[0,T_\beta^{\,n}(1)[}(x),~F(\beta)=\sum_{n\ge 0}\beta^{-n}T_\beta^{\,n}(1),$ satisfies $P_\beta h_\beta=h_\beta$ for the Perron–Frobenius operator,

 so $\mu_\beta$ is invariant.
 The tail $\sigma$-algebra is trivial because $T_\beta^{\,k}$ acts (up to null sets) bijectively and measure-preservingly on $k$-cylinders; if a set has the same $\mu_\beta$-mass on every cylinder of a partition, additivity forces its measure to be $0$ or $1$.
-Exactness implies ergodicity. \end{proof}

-With ergodicity and mixing in hand, we now bridge dynamics to symbols: the following result shows that finite-field words carved from the $\beta$-digits are unbiased, delivering blockwise confusion without statistical leakage.
+Exactness implies ergodicity.
+With ergodicity and mixing in hand, we now bridge dynamics to symbols: the following result shows that finite-field words carved from the $\beta$-digits are unbiased, delivering blockwise confusion without statistical leakage. \end{proof}

 \begin{theorem} Let $\mu_\beta$ be the Parry measure with $\beta\in\B$.
 In $\mathbb{F}_{2^n}$, for $\mu_\beta$-almost every $x_0\in[0,1[$, the sequence $\phi_{\beta,x_0}(k)=\sum_{j=0}^{n-1} b_{kn+j}\,2^{\,j}\in\mathbb{F}_{2^n}$ is uniformly distributed, where $(b_\ell)$ are binary digits derived from the $\beta$-digits. \end{theorem}